umbraco/UmbracoDocs/Umbraco-Cloud/Set-Up/Users-On-Cloud/index.md

 Once the User have been invited they will receive an invitation for the project.

-If you already have a User on Umbraco Cloud you will get a invitation in the project portal under "Project Invites".
+If the user being invited already has a User on Umbraco Cloud they will be able to see the invitation in the project portal under "Project Invites".

 If the User being invited does not have a User on Umbraco Cloud, they will receive a email to create one.